Skip to Main Content

 Planning a Stay

-Altarocca Wine Resort is located at 62 Località Rocca Ripesena, above Orvieto in southern Umbria.
+Altarocca Wine Resort is a 5-star hotel at 62 Località Rocca Ripesena, above Orvieto in southern Umbria.
 The property holds Michelin Selected status in the 2025 guide, positioning it within Italy's quality-verified rural accommodation tier.
 Orvieto is served by direct trains from Rome Termini (approximately 75 minutes) and from Florence (approximately 90 minutes via connection); the estate requires onward road transport, either a rental car or property-arranged transfer.
 The optimal visiting window for the vineyard setting is late spring through harvest in September and October, when the agricultural cycle is most visible, though the tufa landscape reads well year-round.
 Given the property's scale and category, advance reservation is advisable, particularly for the harvest season when the estate's wine program is most active.

 Fast Comparison